 5. Set an Example

 Make sure the top management team displays the same kind of collaboration that you want in your employees.
-When your employees see an effective team collaboration, it is likely to increase collaboration in the workplace.
+When your employees see an effective team collaboration, it is likely to increase cooperation in the workplace.

-Also, face to face interaction is crucial here.
+Also, face-to-face interaction is crucial here.

 6. Team Building Activities